JLESC/jlesc.github.io/_projects/automatic_scheduler_project.md

 ## Results for 2017
 We have some new results, but the progress is slow due to the lack of personnel.
+Key points:
+* Armed bandit implementation, with a 4s window, show a 15% of performance improvement over OrangeFS original scheduler.
+* We analyzed MPI-IO Test benchmark with different patterns, request size, and processes.
+* We provided 120 executions to the DTW pattern matching mechanism from IOAnalyzer.
+* The precision of the match goes from 0.65 to 0.8, depending on the DTW threshold selected.
+* The executions using different orders, provide a right prediction rate over 0.75.
+* We also predict the next pattern, the results show that the prediction is 70% right.

 ## Visits and meetings
 Email interaction.
 Meetings in JLESC'16 at Kobe.